Chimney Bluffs State Park

 Distance: A complete loop of just over 1.2 miles.

 Markings: Blue diamonds along the Bluff Trail, rocky beach coming back.

 Directions: Park in the main lot off of Garner Rd and proceed north past the picnic area until you have a view of the lake.
 To the east (right) is the trailhead to the Bluff Trail.
 Follow this trail as it passes a muddy dip and then heads uphill.
 At about 3/4 mile you should find yourself at the top of the bluffs.

 Be careful while on the Bluff Trail.
 Exposed roots, animal burrows, and stones are easy to trip over.
 One missed step and you could be in for a tumble.
 Take it easy and plan your route.
 Some old offshoots of the trail lead right off a cliff.
 Please do not bring your dog on the Bluff Trail.
 People need to pay attention and not lose balance or be pushed off a trail.
-A dog running at them, sniffing or jumping at a nervous person or child could knock them off the bluff.
+A dog running at them, sniffing/being friendly, or jumping at a nervous person or child could knock them off the bluff.
+It’s not a safe situation for pups either.
 Be a responsible pet owner and follow the rules.